 Please note: a valid prescription is required for all prescription medication.

-Quick tip: Match the selected form and strength before comparing totals.
+Quick tip: Match the active ingredient, capsule form, strength, and quantity before comparing totals.

 |---|---|